Archisman-Mridha/kubeaid/argocd-helm-charts/argo-cd/charts/argo-cd/README.md

 Highlighted versions provide information about additional steps that should be performed by user when upgrading to newer version.

-### 8.0.0

-In this release we upgrade the Helm chart to deploy the next major version of Argo CD (v3.0.0).
-Please carefully read at least those resources:
-- [v2.14 to 3.0 upgrade instructions]
-- [Argo CD v3.0 Release Blog Post]

 ### 7.9.0

 Chart versions from >= 7.7.2 and < 7.9.0 are using a Redis version which is no longer using an open source version of Redis.